hmatejx/ProofOfCommunity/README.md

 Once you have installed the required software, perform the following high-level steps.

 1. Download the #PoC files from the https://app.celsius.network/ site and put them into the `data` subfolder.
-The links to the files can be found [in this comment for Issue #1](https://github.com/hmatejx/ProofOfCommunity/issues/1#issuecomment-1212384583).
+The URL links to the CSV files can also be found [in this comment for Issue #1](https://github.com/hmatejx/ProofOfCommunity/issues/1#issuecomment-1212384583).

 2. Create the required tables in the `Celsius` DB by a command such as `mysql -h hostname -u user database -p < sql/create_tables.sql`.
 This should work out of the box for MySQL, but may fail for various reasons.
 Details may vary depending on your installation and even more so if you use a different DB backend.
 In such cases inspection of the `create_tables.sql` should make it clear which tables need to be created.